rpatterson/prunerr/README.rst

    un-managed or managed by something else.
 Note that these items aren't considered for deletion.

 #.
-Order download items according to per-indexer rules:
+Order download items deleted by Servarr according to per-indexer rules:

    Apply the per-indexer/per-tracker rules to each item and use the results to define the order in which to delete items as needed for disk space.
+See the ``indexers`` section in `the sample Prunerr configuration file <./home/.config/prunerr.yml>`_ for details on how to define these rules.

 #.
 Calculate required disk margin based on download speed: